Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ### 0.1.2 Charr

 The Charr are a feline race native to Tyria.
 250 years ago they fought war against the humans to reclaim territories taken from them by the humans.
 Their main city in the game is the black citadel, built on the ruins of the old human kingdom of Ascalon.
+Since the conflict is still going on relations are complicated between Humans and Charr.

 ### 0.1.3 Asura